adembudak/CMakeForImGui/README.md

 | DearImGui_Backend_OSX            | `ImGui::Backend_OSX`          |
 | DearImGui_Backend_Metal          | `ImGui::Backend_Metal`        |

-All backend options are `OFF` by default and all the configuration macros on `imconfig.h` are available as a CMake option.
+All backend options are `OFF` by default and all the configuration macros on `imconfig.h` can be passed as CMake command like with `-D` variable.

-Example programs set as dependent options, like:
+Example programs set as dependent options corresponding to their used backends, like:
 ```cmake
 cmake_dependent_option(Example_SDL2_OpenGL3 "" OFF "DearImGui_Backend_SDL2 AND DearImGui_Backend_OpenGL3" OFF)
 ```